12 Amazing Vegan and Plant Based Egg Substitutes for Baking

 To use it as an egg replacement you will need 3TBSP of aquafaba to replace one egg.

-These 12 different foods are a great plant-based alternative to using eggs in your recipes.
-I actually prefer to use these substitutes not only because we normally do not consume animal-based products in our home, but because the plant-based foods offer lots of great nutrients that can only be found in plant foods.
+These vegan and plant based egg substitutes are a great alternative to using eggs in your recipes.
+I actually prefer to use these substitutes.
+We normally do not consume animal-based products in our home and so these are great alternatives.
+And plant-based foods offer lots of great nutrients that can only be found in plant foods.

 The recipes that we have made using these plant-based egg substitutes have been some of the best recipes we have made.